Trip Facts

 Accommodation

 Accommodations in the Himalayas are mostly teahouses/guesthouses/lodges in the Everest Region.
 In the city, the hotel is the accommodation.
 Generally, the teahouses are simple with basic facilities but comfortable to stay in.
 For the use of Wi-Fi, charging electronic devices, hot water buckets, laundry, and boiled water, trekkers must pay an additional charge.
-For peak climbing, accommodation is tented camps.

 Meals